status-im/nimbus-eth2/README.md

 ## Developer resources

-To build tools that interact with Nimbus while it's running, we expose an [RPC API](https://status-im.github.io/nimbus-eth2/api.html).
+To build tools that interact with Nimbus while it's running, we expose an [RPC API](https://nimbus.guide/api.html).

-To get started with developing Nimbus itself, see the [developer handbook](https://status-im.github.io/nimbus-eth2/developers.html).
+To get started with developing Nimbus itself, see the [developer handbook](https://nimbus.guide/developers.html).
+The code follows the [Status Nim Style Guide](https://status-im.github.io/nim-style-guide/).

 Nimbus is built in the [Nim language](https://nim-lang.org) - the compiler is automatically installed when building the project for the first time.
-More information - in particular security-related information about the language - can be found in the [Auditor Handbook](https://status-im.github.io/nimbus-eth2/auditors-book/).
+More information - in particular security-related information about the language - can be found in the [Auditor Handbook](https://nimbus.guide/auditors-book/).

 ## Interop tooling